Gaze Prediction as Time-Series Forecasting for Virtual Reality Applications: Quantifying Performance Variability and Extreme-Case Errors: Discussion

 \section{Discussion}

-In this study, we demonstrated that the average accuracy of the model does not necessarily reflect optimal performance and that analyzing the 95th percentile of the prediction error ($P_{95}$) can provide additional valuable insights.
-We showed that model selection for short-term gaze prediction is a complex task that requires tuning and evaluation across various eye movement types.
-The RNN-based solution was generally better on average.
-However, in the edge cases, the better-performing solution was the transformer-based one.
-This makes sense since the transformers are more robust to unexpected eye-movement signal changes.
-TF models do not process the input strictly in sequence.
-They can better handle unexpected shifts in gaze behavior, while LSTMs are more efficient when working with short- to medium-length sequences and when the dataset size is small.
+We demonstrate that average accuracy is an incomplete measure of gaze prediction performance, as $P_{95}$ error analysis is required to reveal critical insights into the model's worst-case behavior.
+The results indicate that model selection for short-term gaze prediction is a multi-faceted task requiring tuning across eye movement types.
+We chose these approaches under the theoretical assumption that their learning mechanisms handle temporal dependencies in ET data differently.
+Integration of adaptive windowing mitigated class imbalance across eye-movements.
+Through a contrastive learning branch and class-guided prediction, we improved the models' ability to distinguish saccades from hardware-induced artifacts and noise.
+CTEF emerges as the most robust architecture for minimizing edge-case errors among the three proposed.
+As shown in Tables \ref{tab:comparison_QP_GBVR} and \ref{tab:comparison_QP_GBVR_p50_p95}, CTEF achieves the lowest per-sample errors and demonstrates statistically significant improvements in the median M($P_{50}$) and worst-case M($P_{95}$) per-subject errors across most categories.

-Saccadic suppression usually starts approximately 50 ms before saccadic onset and ends approximately 50 - 100 ms after saccade offset \cite{bidder1997comparison}.
-The point of vision recovery is a function of saccade amplitude: vision recovers later after large saccades.
-Artifacts or delayed updates caused by FR during this period can be very noticeable and cause user discomfort.
-We refer to this period as a critical evaluation period (cep)\cite{aziz2024evaluation}, equal to 110 ms after the saccade.
-TF was the most accurate model during the ceps based on the average and $P_{95}$ performance metrics.
+Both tables report lower overall errors for the GazeBase VR dataset.
+There is a marked difference in median spatial precision: 0.03--0.04$^{\circ}$ for GazeBase VR versus $0.65^{\circ}$ for Quest Pro.
+The lower sampling frequency of this hardware results in significantly less temporal density, limiting the models' ability to distinguish saccades from occasional artifacts or noise.
+These combined hardware factors, such as higher jitter and lower temporal resolution, create a lower ``predictive ceiling'' for the Quest Pro dataset.
+As an example, a lightweight LSTM \cite{melnyk_gp} evaluated on the 1,000 Hz GazeBase dataset \cite{griffith2021gazebase} achieved a $P_{50}=0.3^{\circ}$ fixation error, compared to the $0.45^{\circ}$ we observed in this study.

-In our view, individual differences in gaze prediction errors are important and are not typically studied in the literature.
-There are several reports on individual differences in eye movements\cite{risko2012curious, castelhano2008stable}.
-Furthermore, there are noted individual differences in noise \cite{raju2024signal}.
-For gaze prediction models to be practically useful and more accurate, they must deal with this subject variability \cite{melnyk_gp}.
+To relate error analysis to human visual perception, we included post-saccadic periods (CEPs) as part of the evaluation.
+Saccadic suppression typically begins $\sim$50 ms before saccade onset and ends 50–100 ms after saccade offset \cite{bidder1997comparison}.
+The timing of vision recovery is a function of the saccade amplitude, with recovery occurring later after larger saccades.
+During this window, artifacts or delayed updates caused by FR can be highly noticeable and cause user discomfort.
+CTEF is the most accurate during CEPs, based on both the $P_{50}$ and $P_{95}$ metrics (see Table \ref{tab:comparison_QP_GBVR}).